SIMATICmeetsLinux/IOT2050-SmartFarming-Application/docs/SIMATIC_IOT2050_setting_up.md

 - Get remote access to the SIMATIC IOT2050
 - Change the IP-Address of the SIMATIC IOT2050
 - Install software on the SIMATIC IOT2050
+- Change the boot order of an IOT2050

 ---